4d/docs/website/translated_docs/pt/API/transporter.md

 #### Descrição

-The `.acceptUnsecureConnection` property contains <!-- REF #transporter.acceptUnsecureConnection.
-Summary -->**True** if 4D is allowed to establish an unencrypted connection<!-- END REF --> when encrypted connection is not possible.
+A propriedade `.acceptUnsecureConnection` contém <!-- REF #transporter.acceptUnsecureConnection.Summary -->**True** se 4D tiver a permissão de estabelecer uma conexão não criptografada<!-- END REF --> quando a conexão cifrada não for possível.

 It contains **False** if unencrypted connections are unallowed, in which case an error in returned when encrypted connection is not possible.